TREASURIES-Yield curve flatter after small business confidence slips

 June 8 (Reuters) - Traders on Tuesday sent longer-term U.S. Treasury yields to their lowest in more than a month after a report showed small business owners less confident, and narrowing the spread of a closely watched part of the yield curve.

-Guy LeBas, chief fixed income analyst for Janney, said the dip seemed driven by a survey from the National Federation of Independent Business showing small business confidence declined in May for the first time in four months amid concerns about the availability of labor.
+Guy LeBas, chief fixed income analyst for Janney, said the dip seemed driven by the release in the morning of a survey from the National Federation of Independent Business showing small business confidence declined in May for the first time in four months.

-Other reports including one on job openings due later in the morning could show more details than the NFIB survey which, LeBas said, can be pessimistic and "sees dragons everywhere."
+The theme was then reinforced by Labor Department data showing that U.S. job openings surged by nearly one million to a new record high in April.
+The report strengthened the view that a recent moderation in job growth was due to supply constraints.

+A midday auction of $58 billion of 3-year notes US3YT=RR showed demand was "right on the market," according to an investor note from DRW Trading market strategist Lou Brien, with a high yield of 0.325%, little different than the note's level at the bidding deadline.

-The bond buying pushed down a closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations.
-It was at 137 basis points, about four basis points lower than Monday's close, and also the lowest since May 7.
+The morning's bond buying pushed down a closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations.
+It was at 138 basis points, about three basis points lower than Monday's close, and had reached its lowest since May 7.

+The amount of money flowing into the U.S. Federal Reserve's reverse repurchase facility was $497.428 billion, the second day in a row it hit a new all-time high and putting pressure on short-term interest rates.

 The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down less than a basis point at 0.1527%.